The Church of St John the Baptist

 St John the Baptist Church, Spetisbury stands at the northern end of the village and is one of three churches in the Lower Stour Benefice (Charlton Marshall and Blandford St Mary being the other two).
 Services are held on most Sunday mornings throughout the year.
 There is a "Together at 10" All Age Service on the first and fifth Sundays; this is a combined service for the Benefice with the venue rotated in turn around the three churches.

-Service Times: Details of service times and venues in April click on the link, and these are also published in the monthly magazine "Three Villages News," copies of which are held in all three churches.
+Service Times: For details of service times and venues for February click on the link, and these are also published in the monthly magazine "Three Villages News," copies of which are held in all three churches.
 Visitors to our church are always assured of a very warm welcome, and those attending services are invited to remain behind for coffee or tea and biscuits.